basho/basho_docs/source/languages/en/riak/ops/advanced/backends/multi.md

 above).

-**Note**: If you are defining multiple file-based backends of the same type, each of these must have a separate `data_root` defined.
+**Note**: If you are defining multiple file-based backends of the same type, each of these must have a separate `data_root` directory defined.

 While all configuration parameters can be placed anywhere within the `riak_kv` section of `app.config`, in general we recommend that you